jbeduino/cosca/README.md

 # Cosca

-** Cosca (Combo Scanner) is an Application Security automation tool to scan multiple targets and process outputs in a one-liner command. **
+** Cosca (Combo Scanner) is an Application Security automation tool that invokes third-party scanners and process outputs in a one-liner command. **

+# Features

-# My Project
+# Why cosca?

 This is an example project.